eco4cast/ds-pipelines-targets-1-course/course-instructions.md

 Create a two phase directory structure for "fetch" and "process" concepts, and include `src` and `out` folders.
 Move the example script (`my_happy_script.R`) from the `my_work_R` folder into one of the `src` folders (at this time, it doesn't matter which one you choose) and delete any existing folders that aren't part of the intended structure.

 When you are done, open a `pull request` with the changes.
+Make sure the base repository for the pull request is still your forked repository _not_ the upstream `eco4cast` repository.

 <hr>